Routine Nail Care

 Plantar Warts (Verrucae)

-The podiatrist will discuss the different treatment options for you and this may involve cryotherapy (freezing), home treatment, and strong acid treatments or in more resistant cases referral for laser treatment.
+Whilst warts do not usually cause pain but they are unsightly and easily spread due to the damp Singapore environment and people often walking barefoot.
+Our podiatrists will discuss the different treatment options for you and this may involve cryotherapy (freezing), home treatment, and strong acid treatments or in more resistant cases referral for laser treatment.
 Advice on how to reduce the spread of the verrucae will also be given.

 Fungal Infections (Athlete's Foot)